Northeast Forest Fire Update - August 18

-- Wawa 9 is not yet under control at 0.1 of a hectare.
-It is located south of Kabinakagami Lake.
+- Timmins 18 is under control at 0.1 of a hectare.
+It is located south of Lower Footprint Lake.

-At the time of this update, there are five other active wildland fires in the region.
+At the time of this update, there are two other active wildland fires in the region.

-- Chapleau 10 is under control at 0.3 of a hectare.
-It is located on a small island of Kashbogama Lake.

 - Timmins 15 is under control at 0.6 of a hectare.
 It is located southwest of Pebonishewi Lake.